 This is my all-time FAVOURITE method of getting traffic for my blog posts.
 Unlike other social media platforms, the traffic you get from Pinterest will carry on coming in, long after the post has been published but may take a bit longer to get going.

-Pinterest makes up a huge percentage of my traffic and using it consistently took me from getting 2,000 hits a month to getting a 16,000-18,000 a month.
-You want to be pinning at least 50 times a day and pinning to group boards.
-Find group boards in your blog niche on PinGroupie, then contact the owners of the group boards to get an invite.
+Pinterest makes up a huge percentage of my traffic and using it consistently took me from getting 2,000 hits a month to getting 25,000 a month.
+You want to be pinning at least 50 times a day and pinning to group boards as well as your own boards.
+Find group boards in your blog niche on PinGroupie, then contact the owners of the group boards to get an invite (EDIT: Pinterest now has a request an invite feature but the group board owners must have it enabled to work).
 I find joining a mixture of large boards with lots of followers and smaller group boards with a smaller following, a good balance.
 You want your pins to be seen by a big audience but you also don’t want to get lost in the crowd.

 I use Tailwind to schedule my pins because I just couldn’t manually pin 50-80 pins a day at the right intervals, I also find using their Tribes invaluable.
 You can set up board lists, so you can instantly click a set of group boards that you want to schedule your pin to and it literally takes minutes to schedule a month worth of pins!
 My average monthly Pinterest viewers are 300,000 because of scheduling my pins.